Style Blog/Wedding Trends

 Dark teal suit with red rose boutonniere for trendy colorful wedding

 • Seasonal considerations: These colors work well for fall and winter weddings, especially with jewel-tone variations of red and teal.
+The deep, saturated vibe red and teal give off is perfect for those colder months, but pastel versions can work well in spring and summer, too.

 Pink and blue wedding colors